likhitha333/Data_Wizards/docs/software_requirements_specification_final.md

  # Software Requirements Specification (Final)

 ## Overview

-This document covers the core functionality of our web application, such as user authentication, water intake tracking, password recovery, and notifications, along with the non-functional requirements like performance, usability, security, etc.
+This document covers the core functionality of our web application such as user authentication, water intake tracking, password recovery and notifications along with the non-functional requirements like performance, usability, security, etc.

 ## Software Requirements

+The key functional and non-functional requirements for the AquaSync application are listed in the Software Requirements section.
+These features, which guarantee the program meets user needs, include user authentication, water intake tracking, email notifications, and performance benchmarks.

 ### Functional Requirements